pivotal-cf/Sample-App-for-Postgres-for-TAS/README.md

 After creating necessary files, this will run [regular BBR restore](https://docs.cloudfoundry.org/bbr/index.html#workflow-restore).
 No additional steps need to be taken.

-## How to use the BBR restore script for data migration from v1.2.x to v10.0.0: ha-bbr-restore-migration.sh
+## How to use the BBR restore script for data migration from v1.2.x to v10.0.0 for HA set up: ha-bbr-restore-migration.sh

-This script is useful in only [this case](https://techdocs.broadcom.com/us/en/vmware-tanzu/data-solutions/tanzu-for-postgres-on-cloud-foundry/10-0/postgres/backup-restore-bbr.html#restore).
-Although running it in any other case will also work, it will be simply a regular BBR restore.
+This script is useful in only [restore HA service instances case](https://techdocs.broadcom.com/us/en/vmware-tanzu/data-solutions/tanzu-for-postgres-on-cloud-foundry/10-0/postgres/backup-restore-bbr.html#restore-frm-bkup-artfts).

 The backup artifacts from HA service instance need a modification to be used with bbr restore.
-As you can see in the [directory structure for HA backup artifacts](https://techdocs.broadcom.com/us/en/vmware-tanzu/data-solutions/tanzu-for-postgres-on-cloud-foundry/10-0/postgres/backup-restore-bbr.html#structure), there are 3 metadata files generated and saved, 1 for each postgres instance.
+As you can see in the [directory structure for HA backup artifacts](https://techdocs.broadcom.com/us/en/vmware-tanzu/data-solutions/tanzu-for-postgres-on-cloud-foundry/1-2/postgres-1-2/backup-restore-bbr.html#structure), there are 3 metadata files generated and saved, 1 for each postgres instance.
 To start your restore, first download the whole folder corresponding to your HA service deployment, as described in the structure section.
 BBR needs only 1 metadata file to be used during restore, which is essentially a union of all 3 files.
 The following script does all of this.

-Place the file `ha-bbr-restore-migration.sh` inside the top level `service-instance_` folder downloaded from your configured S3 bucket for backups.
-After this, only keep the timetamp folders that you want.
-You can delete all other timestamp folders from all VM instance folders.
+Place the file `ha-bbr-restore-migration.sh` inside the top level `downloaded-s3-backup-folder` folder downloaded from your configured S3 bucket for backups.
 Then:

 ```
 cp ./ha-bbr-restore-migration.sh downloaded-s3-backup-folder/